dtumad/VCV-io/README.md

 * `someWhen`/`allWhen` - recursively check predicates on a computation's syntax tree given some allowed query outputs
 * `neverFailsWhen`/`mayFailWhen` - check if a computation could fail given a set of allowed query outputs
 * `isQueryBound` - bound the number of queries a computation makes

+## Trivia

+`VCV-io` is inspired by [FCF](https://github.com/adampetcher/fcf), a foundational framework for verified cryptography in Coq.
+Similar to FCF, we formalize the notion of oracle computations as central to modeling cryptographic games, primitives, and protocols.
+In contrast to FCF, our handling of oracles is much more refined - we allow for an *indexed* family of oracles (soon to be *dependent* oracles), and build significant infrastructure for combining & simulation of oracles.

+The name `VCV` is reverse of `FCF` under the involution `F <=> V` (same number of characters going from the beginning, versus the end, of the English alphabet).
+One backronym for the name is "Verified Cryptography with Indexed Oracles", though this may not remain accurate in the future (with the switch to dependent oracles / polynomial functors).